gustavoguichard/string-ts/README.md

 //    ^ 'Hello World'
 ```

-## Strongly-typed deep trasnformation of objects
+## Strongly-typed deep transformation of objects

 ### deepDelimiterKeys
 This function recursively converts the keys of an object to a new case with a custom delimiter at both runtime and type levels.